Bill Irwin: Film and television

 In 2020, he appeared as Su'Kal in Star Trek: Discovery.
 In 2022, Irwin guest starred on The Gilded Age on HBO.

+In 2026, Irwin played the gargantuan 60-foot Cyclops, using animatronics, puppetry and voice work, in Christopher Nolan's The Odyssey.

 Personal life

 He is married to Martha Roth, an "actress-turned-nurse midwife", whom he met while seeking treatment for a stiff neck.
-They have an adopted son, Santos Patrick Morales Irwin, who was born on December 9, 1991.
+They have an adopted son who was born in Guatemala in 1991.

 Awards and honors

 Irwin was awarded the National Endowment for the Arts Choreographer's Fellowship in 1981 and 1983.
 In 1984, he was named a Guggenheim Fellow and was the first performance artist to be awarded a five-year MacArthur Fellowship.
 For Largely New York, he won a New York Drama Critics Circle Special Citation in 1988, and an Outer Critics Circle Award and Drama Desk Award in 1989.
 This show also received five nominations for Tony Awards.

 In 1992, he won an Obie Award for his performance in Texts for Nothing.
 Together with David Shiner, he won a special Tony Award for Live Theatrical Presentation in 1999 for their show, Fool Moon.
 In 1993, this show had already won a Drama Desk Award for "Unique Theatrical Experience" and an Outer Critics Circle "Special Achievement" Award.

 In 2000, the Jazz Tap Ensemble in Los Angeles received a $10,000 grant from the National Endowment for the Arts (NEA) "for a commission of a new work by Bill Irwin."

 In 2004, the Signature Theatre Company (New York), received a $40,000 NEA grant for "the world premiere production of 'Mr. Fox: A Rumination' by Bill Irwin."

 In 2005, he won the Tony Award for Best Actor in a Play for his appearance as George in the revival of Edward Albee's Who's Afraid of Virginia Woolf?

-Irwin received a 2008 CFCA Award nomination for "Best Supporting Actor" for his role in Rachel Getting Married.
+Irwin received a 2008 Chicago Film Critics Association Award nomination for "Best Supporting Actor" for his role in Rachel Getting Married.
 In 2010, The New Victory Theater presented Irwin with the first-ever New Victory Arts Award.
 He was honored for "bringing the arts to kids and kids to the arts."
 Nathan Lane and Jonathan Demme spoke at the ceremony.
 Irwin is also on the board of The New 42nd Street, Inc.